 Thoracentesis is sufficient treatment for many symptomatic effusions and can be repeated for effusions that reaccumulate.
 There are no arbitrary limits on the amount of fluid that can be removed.
 Removal of fluid can be continued until the effusion is drained or the patient develops chest tightness, chest pain, or severe coughing.

-Effusions that are chronic, recurrent, and causing symptoms can be treated with pleurodesis or by intermittent drainage with an indwelling catheter (see Pneumothorax : Treatment).
+Effusions that are chronic, recurrent, and causing symptoms can be treated with pleurodesis or by intermittent drainage with an indwelling catheter (see page Pneumothorax : Treatment).
 Effusions caused by pneumonia and cancer may require additional specific measures.

-In patients with adverse prognostic factors (pH < 7.20, glucose < 60 mg/dL, positive Gram stain or culture, loculations), the effusion should be completely drained via thoracentesis (see Thoracentesis) or tube thoracostomy (see Tube Thoracostomy).
+In patients with adverse prognostic factors (pH < 7.20, glucose < 60 mg/dL, positive Gram stain or culture, loculations), the effusion should be completely drained via thoracentesis (see page Thoracentesis) or tube thoracostomy (see page Tube Thoracostomy).
 If complete drainage is impossible, a thrombolytic (fibrinolytic) drug (eg, a tissue plasminogen activator 10 mg) plus a DNAse (eg, dornase alfa 5 mg) in 100 mL saline solution can be administered intrapleurally twice a day for 3 days.
 If attempts at drainage are unsuccessful, thoracoscopy should be done to lyse adhesions and remove fibrous tissue coating the lung to allow the lung to expand.
 If thoracoscopy is unsuccessful, thoracotomy with surgical decortication (eg, removal of scar, clot, or fibrous membrane surrounding the lung) is necessary.

 If dyspnea caused by malignant pleural effusion is relieved by thoracentesis but fluid and dyspnea redevelop, chronic (intermittent) drainage or pleurodesis is indicated.
 Asymptomatic effusions and effusions causing dyspnea unrelieved by thoracentesis do not require additional procedures.